Pothinus

 Pothinus or Potheinos (Ποθεινός; early 1st century BC – 48 or 47 BC), a eunuch, was regent for Pharaoh Ptolemy XIII Theos Philopator of the Ptolemaic Kingdom.
 He is most remembered for turning Ptolemy against his sister and co-ruler Cleopatra, thus starting a civil war, and for having Pompey decapitated and presenting the severed head to Julius Caesar according to some sources.

 When Ptolemy XII died in 51 BC, his will stated that Ptolemy XIII and Cleopatra VII were to become co-rulers of Egypt, with the Roman Republic as their guardians.
 Ptolemy XIII was underage and Pothinus was appointed as his regent.
 The general Achillas and the rhetorician Theodotus of Chios were also guardians of the Egyptian king.
 When Ptolemy and Cleopatra were elevated to the status of senior rulers, Pothinus was maintained as the former's regent.
 Most Egyptologists believed that Pothinus used his influence to turn Ptolemy against Cleopatra.
 In the spring of 48 BC, Ptolemy, under Pothinus' guidance, attempted to depose Cleopatra in order to become sole ruler while Pothinus planned to act as the power behind the throne.
 They gained control of Alexandria, then the capital of Egypt, and forced Cleopatra out of the city.
 She soon organized her own army and a civil war began in Egypt, while Arsinoe IV also began to claim the throne for herself.

-Rome was also enveloped in civil war, and after his defeat in the Battle of Pharsalus Pompey sought asylum in Egypt.
-Initially, Pothinus pretended to have accepted his request, but on September 29, 48 BC, Pothinus had the general murdered, hoping to win favor with Julius Caesar, who had defeated Pompey.
+Rome was also enveloped in civil war, and after his defeat in the Battle of Pharsalus, Pompey sought asylum in Egypt.
+Initially, Pothinus pretended to have accepted his request, but on 29 September 48 BC, Pothinus had the general murdered, hoping to win favor with Julius Caesar, who had defeated Pompey.
 When Caesar arrived, he was presented with the head of Pompey, but he responded with grief and disgust and ordered that Pompey's body be located and given a proper Roman funeral.
 Pothinus had neglected to note that Caesar had been granting clemency to his enemies, including Cassius, Cicero, and Brutus.
 Cleopatra used Pothinus's mistake to gain favor with Caesar and eventually became his lover.

 Caesar then arranged for the execution of Pothinus and the marriage of Cleopatra to Ptolemy.
-In the last chapter of Commentarii de Bello Civili, however, it is described that Pothinus arranged for Achillas to attack Alexandria and upon sending a message not to hesitate but to fulfill the plan, the messengers were exposed, whereupon Caesar had Pothinus imprisoned and killed, probably with a knife.
-His death was shortly followed by the ten-month siege of Alexandria.
+In the last chapter of Commentaries on the Civil War, however, it is described that Pothinus arranged for Achillas to attack Alexandria and upon sending a message not to hesitate but to fulfill the plan, the messengers were exposed, whereupon Caesar had Pothinus imprisoned and killed, probably with a knife.
+His death occurred during the ten-month Siege of Alexandria.